SleepWalKer09/ClimateReportsGenerator/README.md

 5. **User Interaction:** Users can interact with the application by entering different city names to retrieve weather information.
 Additionally, they can stop the real-time updates using the "Detener seguimiento" button.

+6. **Five day weather forecast** Based on the city chosen by the user, the system is able to display the weather for the next 5 days from the day of inquiry.